 For a variety of reasons, Utility Operators may not be able to bring forward or delay planned Works in order to carry them out at the same time as other planned Works in the Corridor.
 However, all Parties should consider opportunities to have ducts installed during other Parties' Works, to enable future installation of new assets with minimal Road disruption.
-The colour of these additional ducts needs to be appropriate and in accordance with the relevant MBIE guidelines.

-The Parties should only install ducts with a stated specific purpose(s) and if they are not reasonably used for that purpose within a reasonable timeframe, then the provisions of Section 3.6 may be applied.
+The Parties should only install ducts with a stated specific purpose(s) and if they are not reasonably used for that purpose within a reasonable time frame, then the provisions of Section 3.6 may be applied.
+Conditions still have to be pragmatic and reasonable in the specific circumstances.
+Future proofing will have to be only in terms of what a Council is planning for spatial intensification and urban growth.
+When a Council decides on intensification as a major directional change and the Corridor Manager sets conditions to support that, then Section 3.5.2 can be applied.